Simulating indefinite causal order with Rindler observers: Introduction

 \section{Introduction}

-The \textit{principle of causality} lays in the core of every physical theory and, depending on the context, it has various interpretations.
-From an operational point of view, causality can be understood as signaling/communication relations between physical observers (systems, in general), an information flow whose properties are intimately related to the nature of space and time, the notions of which have evolved through several stages.
-In the old Newtonian picture, space and time are two generically different entities, universal for all observers.
-There is a single flat Euclidean space and a single global time that enables us to universally distinguish between past, present and future.
+The principle of causality is an implicit assumption of every physical theory and it is universally supported by our experience of nature.
+From an operational point of view, causality can be understood as a system of signaling or communication relations between physical systems; an information flow whose properties are intimately related to the nature of space and time.
+One may even say that \emph{the very essence of the classical structure of space and time is to impose a physical constraint on information processing}.

+In the old Newtonian picture of the World, space and time are two generically different entities, universal for all observers.
+There is a single, three-dimensional flat Euclidean space and a single global time that enable us to unambiguously distinguish between past, present and future.
 Together, they constitute an absolute, independent background structure relative to which every physical event takes place.
 Signals can propagate in space with unlimited speed (action at a distance) and, consequently, each event can be caused by any other in its present or past.
-Einstein's theory of special relativity (SR) changed this paradigm: space and time became united into a four dimensional \textit{spacetime} continuum - the Minkowski space - in which signals cannot travel faster than the speed of light, enforcing them to stay inside, or on the local light cone.
-Nevertheless, the structure of Minkowski space adhered the character of an independent, fixed background on which dynamical matter fields propagate.
-The radical change came with Einstein's theory of general relativity (GR).
-The dynamics of gravitational field, that is, spacetime itself according to GR, is not given \textit{a priori}, since it is coupled to the dynamics of matter fields.
-There is no prescribed, independent metric structure, no absolute background stage relative to which locations of physical events are to be defined, there are just dynamical fields, spacetime being one of them, and physical events are only located relative to one another.
-Every event has its own past and future, a class of events from which it can receive information and a class of events to which it can send information and the possibility of communication between different observers is completely determined by dynamical configuration of light cones.
-While in flat Minkowski space all light cones have the same slope, in curved spacetimes of GR, they can be tilted relative to each other, according to the distribution of matter.
-For a given observer in a spacetime with \textit{definite causal order}, that is, an observer in a gravitational field with a definite metric structure, the causal relations between physical events (as they appear to the observer) are uniquely determined.
-Next logical question would be: can spacetime have \textit{indefinite causal order}, that is, can it be in a state in which a particular observer experiences quantumly superposed metric structure?
+The special theory of relativity (SR) changed this paradigm: space and time became united into the $(3+1)$-dimensional \emph{space-time continuum} - Minkowski space - in which signals cannot travel faster than the speed of light, enforcing them to stay within the local light cone.
+Nevertheless, the structure of Minkowski space adhered {to} the character of an independent, fixed background on which dynamical matter fields propagate.